-Allan House is a Professor of Liaison Psychiatry and head of the Division of Psychological and Social Medicine.
+Allan House is a Professor of Liaison Psychiatry.
 From 2005 to September 2013 he was Director of the Leeds Institute of Health Sciences, a multidisciplinary institute in the School of Medicine with a substantial portfolio of activities in education and in applied health research.

 Allan's personal research interests include the overlap between physical and mental disorder, medically unexplained symptoms, suicide and self-harm.

 Until 2016 Allan chaired the Yorkshire and Humber Research Funding Committee of the National Institute for Health Research's Research for Patient Benefit programme.
 He has served as a member of the HTA Commissioning Board and HTA Efficient Study Designs Board, and as a sub-panel member for NIHR Programme Grants for Applied Research (PGfAR) and member of the NIHR Higher AwardsFellowship committee.

 Allan has co-authored two introductory texts on research methods: Understanding Clinical Papers, Bowers, House, Owens + Bewick (Chichester: John Wiley & Sons, 3rd edition 2014) and Getting Started in Health Research, David Bowers, Allan House and David Owens (Chichester: John Wiley & Sons, 2011).
 His latest book Understanding and Responding to Self-harm: the One Stop Guide (Profile Books) is published in June 2019.

 2006 – Sept 2013: Director, Leeds Institute of Health Sciences

 2004–2006: Acting Director, Institute of Health Sciences and Public Health Research, Faculty of Medicine and Health, University of Leeds